About Oyster mushrooms (raw)

 What is the lysine-arginine ratio of Oyster mushrooms (raw)?

-The lysine-arginine ratio of Oyster mushrooms (raw) is 1.55.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Oyster mushrooms (raw) is 1.55, calculated from 130.00mg lysine and 84.00mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost